yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 > Note: does not reflect or alter the backing storage instances' ACLs or IAM policies.
 7. `bucketClassName`: Name of the associated bucket class (greenfield only).
 8. `bindings`: an array of `BucketAccess.name`(s).
 If the list is empty then there are no bindings (accessors) to this `Bucket` instance and the `Bucket` can potentially be deleted.
-10. `protocol`: The protocol the application will use to access the storage instance.
+9. `protocol`: The protocol the application will use to access the storage instance.
    - `protocolSignature`: Specifies the protocol targeted by this Bucket instance.
 One of:
      - `azureBlob`: data required to target a provisioned azure container and/or storage account.
      - `s3`: data required to target a provisioned S3 bucket and/or user.
      - `gcs`: data required to target a provisioned GCS bucket and/or service account.
+10. `allowedNamespaces`: a copy of the `BucketClass`'s allowed namespaces.
+Additionally, this list can be mutated by the admin to allow or deny namespaces over the life of the bucket.
 11. `parameters`: a copy of the BucketClass parameters.
-12. `phase`: is the current state of the `Bucket`:
-   - *Creating*: the controller is in the process of provisioning the bucket, meaning creating a new bucket or granting access to an existing bucket.
-   - *Bound*: access to a bucket has been granted, and, for greenfield, a new bucket was created.
-The `Bucket` is bound to a `BucketAccess`.
-   - *Released*: the Bucket is unbound and can potentially reused.
-   - *Deleted*: the physical bucket has been deleted and the `Bucket` is about to be removed.
+12. `conditions`: the latest available observation of this `Bucket`.
+(Phase is not used.)
+13. `Type`: only one type is supported: "BucketAvailable".
+If the condition's `Status` is true then the bucket is available to be accessed for the `Reason` provided.
+If `Status` is false then the bucket is unable to be accessed and, again, `Reason` states why.
+14. `Status`: one of true, false or unknown.
+If not specified then unknown is assumed.
+A true status indicates the this condition is true at the time of observation.
+15. `Reason`: one of "Available", "Bound", "Creating", "Deleting", "Released".
+Note: "Available" indicates the `Bucket` was observed and its `conditions` was empty, which is expected when a brownfield `Bucket` is manually created.
+16. `Message`: optional human readable message containing more details.

 #### BucketClass

-A cluster-scoped custom resource to provide admins control over the handling of greenfield bucket provisioning.
+A cluster-scoped custom resource to provide admins control over the handling of bucket provisioning.
 The `BucketClass` (BC) defines a release policy, specifies driver specific parameters, and provides the provisioner name.
+A list of allowed namespaces can be specified to restrict new bucket creation and access to existing buckets.
 A default bucket class can be defined for each supported protocol, which allows the bucket class to be omitted from a `BucketRequest`.
-Most of the `BucketClass` fields are copied to the generated (greenfield) `Bucket` instance.
+Most of the `BucketClass` fields are copied to the generated `Bucket` instance.

-> Note: Bucket classes are not used for brownfield provisioning.
-Instead, an admin manually creates a `Bucket` and the user references this `Bucket` in their `BucketRequest.bucketInstanceName`.
+> Note: a `BucketClass` is immutable, like a storage class, but the fields copied to the `Bucket` can be edited by the admin.

 ```yaml
 apiVersion: cosi.io/v1alpha1